Skip to main content

 Together with SSM Health Physical Therapy, Saint Louis University offers a 16-month women's health physical therapy residency with numerous opportunities for licensed physical therapists to develop as advanced clinicians; to develop as educators, to produce and disseminate scholarly products; and to grow as providers to the area's underserved populations.

-SSM Health Saint Louis University Hospital
+Saint Louis University Allied Health Building

 Our mission is that, through shared traditions of serving humanity and enhancing lives through quality healthcare, we provide reflective, person-centered, evidence-based residency education to licensed physical therapists pursuing the ideals of leadership, structural competency and advanced clinical practice in women’s health physical therapy.